SahilPanhotra/MakerkitDocs/mdDocs/kits/custom_analytics_provider_google_analytics_provider_posthog_analytics_provider_59.md

 void analytics.trackPageView('Sign Up');
 ```

-NB: The `trackPageView` method is automatically called when the route changes in a Next.js application.
+NB: The `trackPageView` method is automatically called when the route changes in a React Router application.

 ### Integration with App Events